wdauenhauer13/aquire-analyze/README.md

 Handles paging of results.
 Returns all historical results for a given query by default.

-Optionally handles incorporation of praw to fetch objects after getting ids from pushshift If not using praw, returns results in comment and submission objects whose API is similar to the corresponding praw objects.
-Additionally, result objects have an additional .d_ attribute that offers dict access to the associated data attributes.

 Optionally adds a created attribute which converts a comment/submission’s created_utc timestamp to the user’s local time. (may raise exceptions for users with certain timezone settings).

 Simple interface to pass query arguments to the API.
 The API is sparsely documented, so it’s often fruitful to just try an argument and see if it works.